 • Gently swipe your finger inward from the left edge of the display to switch between apps.
 Without lifting your finger, swipe back toward the left edge to reveal all open apps.

 Top-edge swipe and bottom-edge swipe

-The top-edge swipe or bottom-edge swipe allows you to open a list of apps available on your computer.
+The top-edge swipe or bottom-edge swipe displays app command options that allow you to customize apps.